 Robert Webb joins the cast of Whitstable Pearl season 2 as Pearl’s new love interest Tom, a supply teacher, who’s the definition of a ‘nice guy.'
 Emily Head is Mike’s new girlfriend Kat and Stephanie Beacham guest stars in ep 4, as 1970s movie icon Zelda St John.

 Whitstable Pearl Season 2 novels

-Whitstable Pearl Season 2 begins filming in Kent from February 2022, using many of the same locations as Season 1.
+Whitstable Pearl Season 2 began filming in Kent in February 2022, using many of the same locations as Season 1.

 Catherine Mackin, Managing Director, Acorn Media Enterprises, shared, “Pearl was an instant favorite for the Acorn TV audience and one of our top performers of 2021 in multiple territories.
 Acorn Media Enterprises is excited to bring another adaptation of Julie Wassmer’s captivating seaside mysteries to the small screen.
 Also, we’re delighted to have Kerry Godliman resume the lead role, ushering us through additional nuances of this now beloved character and new parts of Whitstable’s picturesque setting.”

 Tony Wood and Richard Tulk-Hart, joint CEOs of Buccaneer Media said “We are thrilled to see the world of Whitstable Pearl coming back.
 The response to season one was more than we could have hoped for and now the audience knows the main characters, we can build on the parts of the show we know worked best.
 Our hope is to see Pearl solving cases for years to come.”

 The producer of the series is Letitia Knight.
 Executive Producers are Tony Wood, Anna Burns and Richard Tulk-Hart for Buccaneer, Catherine Mackin for Acorn Media Enterprises, Øystein Karlsen and Julie Wassmer.